minlaxz/cra-by-noob/README.md

 ---

+### With docker-compose and kool

+[kool](https://kool.dev) is a cli tool based on docker and docker-compose

+so you will need

+- docker
+- docker-compose
+- kool

+just run `kool start` in porject folder

+---

+### With yarn workspaces

+TODO for readme

+---

+### Why?

 ### from create-react-app

 I want to cut these

 - git first commit with bootstrapped files
 - auto installation of node_modules